-International Journal of Advanced Research in Computer and Communication Engineering ISO 3297:2007 Certified Vol. 6, Issue 2, February 2017
+International Journal of Advanced Research in Computer and Communication Engineering ISO 3297:2007 Certified Vol. 6, Issue 3, March 2017

-An Efficient Geometric Routing using Convex Hull Tree Information in Geographic Protocol
+An Efficient Geometric Routing Using Convex Hull Tree Information In Geographic Protocol

-T. Nivetha1, S.R.
-Lavanya2
+T.Nivetha1, S.R.Lavanya2

-Research Scholar, Dept of Computer Science, Sri Ramakrishna of Arts and Science for Women, Coimbatore, India1 Assistant Professor, Dept of Computer Science, Sri Ramakrishna of Arts and Science for Women, Coimbatore, India2
+Research Scholar, Department of Computer Science, Sri Ramakrishna of Arts and Science for Women, Coimbatore, India1 Assistant Professor, Department of Computer Science, Sri Ramakrishna of Arts and Science for Women, Coimbatore, India2

 Abstract: Geographic routing is of interest for sensor networks because a point-to-point primitive is an important building block for data-centric applications.
-Present a new geographic routing algorithm, Improved Greedy Distributed Spanning Tree Routing (GDSTR), which finds shorter routes and generates less maintenance traffic than previous algorithms.
-While geographic routing potentially scales well, it faces the problem of what to do at local dead ends where greedy forwarding fails.
-Existing geographic routing algorithms handle dead ends by planar zing the node connectivity graph and then using the right-hand rule to route around the resulting faces.
-The proposed system the definition of a new kind of spanning tree, which called hull tree, for use in networks where each node has an assigned coordinate.
-A hull tree is a spanning tree where each node has an associated convex hull that contains within it the locations of all its descendant nodes in the tree.
-Hull trees provide a way of aggregating location information and they are built by aggregating convex hull information up the tree.
-This information is used in routing to avoid paths that will not be productive; instead we are able to traverse a significantly reduced sub tree, consisting of only the nodes with convex hulls that contain the destination point uses new kind of spanning tree, which it calls hull tree, for use in networks where each node has an assigned coordinate.
-The experimental result show the best performance to reduce routing overhead and less delay compare with existing routing protocol.
+Improved Greedy Distributed Spanning Tree Routing (IGDSTR), is a new geographic routing algorithm that finds shorter routes and generates and less maintenance traffic than Greedy Perimeter Stateless Routing (GPSR) algorithms.
+Greedy forwarding faces the problem at local dead ends where geographic routing potentially scales well.
+GPSR handles dead ends by planarizing the node connectivity graph and then using the righthand rule to route around the resulting faces.
+The proposed system introduces a new kind of spanning tree, called hull tree.
+Hull trees provide a way of aggregating location information built by convex hull to the spanning tree.
+Convex hull is used in routing to avoid paths that will not be productive, so it is able to traverse a significantly reduced sub tree, consisting of only the nodes with convex hulls that contain the destination point.

-Keywords: Geographic Routing, Greedy Distributed Spanning Tree Routing, Hull Tree, Routing protocol.
+Keywords: Geographic Routing, Greedy Distributed Spanning Tree Routing, Hull Tree, Routing protocol

-I. INTRODUCTION
+INTRODUCTION I.

-location and that the source is aware of the location of the destination.
+In Geographic routing [1], each node can determine its own location and that the source is aware of the location of the destination.
 With this information, a message can be routed to the destination without knowledge of the network topology or a prior route discovery.
 Different geographic routing protocols have different requirements on routing metric designs to ensure proper operation.
 Wrong type of routing metric leads to unexpected results such as routing loops and unreachable nodes.
 Route selection in some routing algorithm is done by selection on multiple metric by combining them in single metric.
-Several routing metrics are used to achieve efficient nodes can also cause planarization to fail.
-A major routing in various geographic routing protocols.
-Some breakthrough was made by Kim et al. in developing the problems are identified among the routing protocols namely, Greedy routing is simple and it does not provide delivery guarantee.
-On the other hand MFF routing provides delivery guarantee but is complicated and may create very inefficient path and finally Cost for planarization and unavailability of location information are major issues in deployment of geographic routing.
+Several routing metrics are used to achieve efficient routing in various geographic routing protocols.
+Some problems are identified among the routing protocols namely, Greedy routing is simple and it does not provide delivery guarantee, On the other hand MFF routing provides delivery guarantee but is complicated and may create very inefficient path and finally Cost for planarization and unavailability of location information are major issues in deployment of geographic routing.

-GDSTR (Greedy Distributed Spanning Tree Routing) switches to routing on a spanning tree instead of a planar graph when packets end up at dead ends during greedy forwarding.
-To choose a direction on the tree that is most likely to make progress towards the destination, each GDSTR node maintains a summary of the area covered by the sub tree below each of its tree neighbours using First proposed Face Routing, they only described a routing
+GDSTR (Greedy Distributed Spanning Tree Routing) [7] First proposed Face Routing, they only described a routing switches to routing on a spanning tree instead of a planar graph when packets end up at dead ends during greedy forwarding.
+To choose a direction on the tree that is most likely to make progress towards the destination, each GDSTR node maintains a summary of the area covered by the sub tree below each of its tree neighbors using convex hulls.
+This distributed data structure is called a hull tree.

-In Geographic routing, each node can determine its own tree.
 GDSTR not only requires an order of magnitude less bandwidth to maintain these hull trees, it often achieves better routing performance than other planarization-based geographic routing algorithms.